lostmygithubaccount/dasky/blog.md

 ## Setup cluster

 The following code will import Azure ML dependencies for connecting to a workspace, creating an experiment, and setting up a run.
 If you are unfamiliar with these terms, please visit [the documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#workspaces).
+It is split over the first few cells in `StartDask.ipynb`.

 ```python
 from azureml.core import Workspace, Experiment